Reggie Jackson (basketball, born 1973): Professional career

-Despite his impressive production, Jackson was not drafted in the 1995 NBA Draft.
+Despite his impressive production, Jackson was not drafted in the 1995 NBA draft.
 He was selected in the first round (fourth pick overall) of the 1995 Continental Basketball Association (CBA) draft by the Rockford Lightning.
-Jackson played two seasons for the Lightning, and was named to the 1996 CBA All-Rookie team after averaging 14.4 points and 8.5 rebounds in his rookie season.
+Jackson played two seasons for the Lightning, and was named to the 1996 CBA All-Rookie First Team after averaging 14.4 points and 8.5 rebounds in his rookie season.
 Following a brief stint in Italy, Jackson returned to the CBA, where he played the 1997–98 season with the La Crosse Catbirds.
 For his three-year CBA career, Jackson averaged 13 points and 8.3 rebounds per game.
 The next season, Jackson played for Cáceres CB in Spain's Liga ACB.
 He has also played for Novi Grad in Bosnia and Herzegovina.